AI Vision Sensor#

 Color Codes#

 A Color Code is a structured pattern made up of 2 to 4 Color Signatures arranged in a specific order.
-These codes allow the AI Vision Sensor to recognize predefined patterns of colors.
+These codes allow the VEX IQ AI Vision Sensor to recognize predefined patterns of colors.

 Color Codes are particularly useful for identifying complex objects, aligning with game elements, or creating unique markers for autonomous navigation.
 Up to 8 Color Codes can be configured at a time.